Christianity and paganism: Temple destruction

-Temple conversion and pagan writings
+Temple conversion

 Some scholars have long asserted that not all temples were destroyed but were instead converted to churches throughout the empire.
 According to modern archaeology, 120 pagan temples were converted to churches in the whole empire, out of the thousands of temples that existed, and only about 40 of them are dated before the end of the fifth century.
 R. P. C. Hanson says the direct conversion of temples into churches did not begin until the mid fifth century in any but a few isolated incidents.
 In Rome the first recorded temple conversion was the Pantheon in 609.
 None of the churches attributed to Martin of Tours can be proven to have existed in the fourth century.

+Rival literature

 Some pagans blamed the Christian hegemony for the 410 Sack of Rome, while Christians in turn blamed the pagans, provoking Saint Augustine, a Christian bishop, to respond by writing The City of God, a seminal Christian text.
 It is alleged that Christians destroyed almost all pagan political literature and threatened to cut off the hands of any copyist who dared to make new copies of the offending writings.
 Yet there is no evidence any Christian in authority ever "actually punished the expression of pagan sentiments" and there is no known prosecution of any pagan work.
 Many pagan poets and writers were popular among the still classically educated Christian elite, for example, Seneca was referenced 13 times in Augustine's City of God.